mariotko9/cursogit-github/README.md

-# Curso git-github - Portal Jornadadev
+# Curso git-github - Portal Jornadadodev

 Passos iniciais desde a criação do repositório local no Git até subir no repositório remoto do Github!